aparnah92/-Project-in-r/README.md

 # Coursework Projects

-1) Predective modelling in R
+1) Predictive modelling in R
    The dataset used for this code is added to the repository.

    Dataset: Vertebral column of orthopedic patients